Lactobacillus: Probiotics

-Fermentive bacteria like lactic acid bacteria (LAB) produce hydrogen peroxide which protects themselves from oxygen toxicity.
-The accumulation of hydrogen peroxide in growth media, and its antagonistic effects on Staphylococcus aureus and Pseudomonas, have been demonstrated by researchers.
-LAB cultures have been used as starter cultures to create fermented foods since the beginning of the 20th century.
-Elie Metchnikoff won a Nobel prize in 1908 for his work on LAB.
+Because of the interactions with other microbes, fermenting bacteria like lactic acid bacteria (LAB) are now in use as probiotics with many applications.

-Lactobacilli administered in combination with other probiotics benefits cases of irritable bowel syndrome (IBS), although the extent of efficacy is still uncertain.
-The probiotics help treat IBS by returning homeostasis when the gut microbiota experiences unusually high levels of opportunistic bacteria.
+Lactobacilli administered in combination with other probiotics provides benefits in cases of irritable bowel syndrome (IBS), although the extent of efficacy is still uncertain.
+The probiotics help treat IBS by re-establishing homeostasis when the gut microbiota experiences unusually high levels of opportunistic bacteria.
 In addition, lactobacilli can be administered as probiotics during cases of infection by the ulcer-causing bacterium Helicobacter pylori.
 Helicobacter pylori is linked to cancer, and antibiotic resistance impedes the success of current antibiotic-based eradication treatments.
 When probiotic lactobacilli are administered along with the treatment as an adjuvant, its efficacy is substantially increased and side effects may be lessened.
+In addition, lactobacilli with other probiotic organisms in ripened milk and yogurt aid development of immunity in the intestine mucus in humans by raising the number of immunoglobulin A (IgA (+)) antibodies.

+Gastroesophageal reflux disease (GERD) is a common condition associated with bile acid-induced oxidative stress and accumulation of reactive oxygen species (ROS) in esophageal tissues that cause inflammation and DNA damage.
+In an experimental model of GERD, Lactobacillus species (L. acidophilus, L. plantarum, and L. fermentum) facilitated the repair of DNA damage caused by bile-induced ROS.
+For patients with GERD, there is significant interest in the anti-inflammatory effect of lactobacilli that may help prevent progression to Barrett's esophagus and esophageal adenocarcinoma.

-Also, lactobacilli are used to help control urogenital and vaginal infections, such as bacterial vaginosis (BV).
-Lactobacilli produce bacteriocins to suppress pathogenic growth of certain bacteria, as well as lactic acid and H2O2 (hydrogen peroxide).
-Lactic acid lowers the vaginal pH to around 4.5 or less, hampering the survival of other bacteria, and H2O2 reestablishes the normal bacterial microbiota and normal vaginal pH.
+Given the known microbial associations, lactobacilli are currently available as probiotics to help control urogenital and vaginal infections, such as bacterial vaginosis (BV).
+Lactobacilli produce bacteriocins to suppress the pathogenic growth of certain bacteria, as well as lactic acid, which lowers the vaginal pH to around 4.5 or less, hampering the survival of other bacteria.

 In children, lactobacilli such as Lacticaseibacillus rhamnosus (previously L. rhamnosus) are associated with a reduction of atopic eczema, also known as dermatitis, due to anti-inflammatory cytokines secreted by this probiotic bacteria.
-In addition, lactobacilli with other probiotic organisms in ripened milk and yogurt aid development of immunity in the mucous intestine in humans by raising the number of LgA (+).

 Oral health

 Some lactobacilli have been associated with cases of dental caries (cavities).
 Lactic acid can corrode teeth, and the Lactobacillus count in saliva has been used as a "caries test" for many years.
 Lactobacilli characteristically cause existing carious lesions to progress, especially those in coronal caries.
 The issue is, however, complex, as recent studies show probiotics can allow beneficial lactobacilli to populate sites on teeth, preventing streptococcal pathogens from taking hold and inducing dental decay.
 The scientific research of lactobacilli in relation to oral health is a new field and only a few studies and results have been published.
-Some studies have provided evidence of certain Lactobacilli which can be a probiotic for oral health.
+Some studies have provided evidence of certain lactobacilli which can be a probiotic for oral health.
 Some species, but not all, show evidence in defense to dental caries.
 Due to these studies, there have been applications of incorporating such probiotics in chewing gum and lozenges.
-There is also evidence of certain Lactobacilli that are beneficial in the defense of periodontal disease such as gingivitis and periodontitis.
+There is also evidence of certain lactobacilli that are beneficial in the defense of periodontal disease such as gingivitis and periodontitis.